-Leatherman Cave Trail is a 2.8 mile lightly trafficked out and back trail located near Watertown, CT that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+Leatherman Cave Trail is a 2.8 mile lightly trafficked out and back trail located near Watertown, Connecticut that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until November.

 More than moderate.
 Climbing up rocks continuously was tough.